ml-opensource/android-template/README.md

 ### `features` package
-Features package contains the most important part of any projec.
-A Feature typically contains all the necessary code, resources, and assets required to implement a specific application functionality, such as a login screen, shopping cart, or authentication.
+Features package contains the most important part of any project.
+A Feature typically contains all the necessary code(and resources + assets if migrated to multi module) required to implement a specific application functionality, such as a login screen, shopping cart, or authentication.
 It may also have its own sets of dependencies, like third-party libraries or other features.
 [Each feature is following Clean Architecture Principles and has a three-layer split](#architecture)